Rahul-Sagore/helper-meth/README.md

 # helperMeth - Helpful Methods on String, Array, Object, Number in Javascript

-Some method's inspiration/naming taken from ruby language.
-Added improved version of Array's `includes` method, introduced in ES6.
+- Improved version of Array's `includes` method, introduced in ES6.
+- Deep/Nested checking of values inside Array and Object.
+Using recursion.
+- Has shorthand methods
+- Some method's inspiration/naming taken from ruby language.

 ## Methods
 * Generic Methods